How Trump and Biden are spending the final days of the campaign

 It's the final week before Election Day, and Democratic nominee Joe Biden and President Trump are making their closing arguments to Americans, as tens of millions have started casting their ballots or have already voted by mail or early in person.

-"You know the athletes — they say they left it all on the field," he added.

-Biden, at a campaign event in Chester, Pennsylvania, Monday, told reporters that the "reason why it looks like we're not traveling — we're not putting on super-spreaders," that is, large events that could lead to COVID-19 infections.
+At a campaign event in Chester, Pennsylvania, Biden on Monday told reporters that the "reason why it looks like we're not traveling — we're not putting on super-spreaders," that is, large events that could lead to COVID-19 infections.

 "There's a lot of things we could be doing — having massive crowds — but the fact is, it's just not appropriate now," Biden also said, just a few days after the U.S. reported an all-time high of 83,000 new cases in a single day.